Our Vision for Online Safety

 - Always tell a staff member if an issue has occurred they will support you and help with this matter.
 (Staff will follow school’s protocols relating to the issue)

 - If pupils are at home, you must tell your parent/carers or a responsible adult

 - Pupils are reminded to never delete information sent to them

-E-Safety is embedded within our curriculum and we continually look for new opportunities to promote safe use of the online world.
+Online Safety is embedded within our curriculum and we continually look for new opportunities to promote the safe use of the online world.

-Oakfield School’s E-Safety policy has been written to ensure safety measures are in place to protect both students and staff working with ICT equipment and related technologies.
+The school’s Online Safety has been written to ensure safety measures are in place to protect both students and staff working with ICT equipment and related technologies.
 The policy is to assist school staff working with children to work safely and responsibly with the internet and other communication technologies and to monitor their own and student’s standards and practice.
-Our responsibility is to set high expectations of our students using communication technologies and to maintain a consistent approach to E-Safety by knowing the content of the policy and the procedures adopted and developed by the school.
+Our responsibility is to set high expectations of our students using communication technologies and to maintain a consistent approach to Online Safety by knowing the content of the policy and the procedures adopted and developed by the school.